 Carlos Queiroz was hired to fix American soccer.
 Now he could Oust the United States from the World Cup

-DOHA, Qatar — The 69-year-old globetrotting polyglot who’ll try to topple the US men’s national team at the 2022 World Cup once spent an entire year trying to fix American soccer.
+DOHA, Qatar — The 69-year-old globetrotting polyglot who’ll try to topple the US men’s national team at the 2022 World Cup on Tuesday once spent an entire year trying to fix American soccer.

 Carlos Queiroz has coached on five continents, at four World Cups and at some of the world’s biggest clubs.
 He’s now the mastermind behind an Iranian team hellbent on sending the Americans home from Qatar early.